 The Brandy Alexander is a luxurious, creamy cocktail that has been popular throughout the 20th century.
 It is a brandy version of the gin-based Alexander cocktail and, honestly, brandy does make the better Alexander.

 The cream and creme de cacao are a perfect pairing for the rich taste of a decent brandy, particularly on cold winter nights.
 The Brandy Alexander is also a luscious after-dinner drink that pairs well with chocolate desserts.
+After sampling the Brandy Alexander, try other classic brandy cocktails.

 Pour the ingredients into a cocktail shaker with ice cubes.